 A record number of women serve in the 107th Congress.
-There are 75 female Members: 62 in the House, 13 in the Senate.
+There are 74 female Members: 61 in the House, 13 in the Senate.
 There are 21 Hispanic Members, all in the House, including two Delegates-one from Guam and the other from Puerto Rico.
 There are 39 black Members, all in the House, and including two Delegates.
-Eight Members are Asian or Native Hawaiian/other Pacific Islanders, including the Delegate from Guam, who is also Hispanic.
+Eight Members are Asian or Native Hawaiian/other Pacific Islanders.
 There are three Native Americans.